Tenaka/Active-Directory-Automated-Deployment-and-Delegation/README.md

 This is for rapidly deploying Active Directory and a full OU delegation model based on input from JSON.

+Not fully tested and should not be deployed into Live or rerun over the top of a previous deployment.

 Overview.
     Deploy multiple Domain Controllers and a new Forest from the JSON file input